hallazzang/pykakao/README.md

 pykakao
 =======

-pykakao is a very simple kakaotalk LOCO/HTTP protocol wrapper for python
+pykakao is a very simple kakaotalk LOCO/HTTP protocol wrapper for python.

 Example Codes
 -------------